 just came to post that

-― Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Friday, 4 December 2020 21:32 (seven months ago) link
+― Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Friday, 4 December 2020 21:32 (ten months ago) link

 Baseball has become unrulyBy Hunter S. ThompsonPage 2 columnist